 - The mind behind the project

-What inspired you to pursue a career in aerospace?
+What inspired you to pursue a career in infrastructure and mobility sector?

 How did you join Sener?

-What business area do you belong to and what do you do?
-What is your day-to-day work like?
+What business area are you in?
+What is your day-to-day life like?

 What has been your progression since you joined Sener?
-What are the most important projects you are currently working on?
+What are the most outstanding projects you are currently working on?

 How do you think the projects you work on influence the current/future world or society?

-How do you keep up to date with general knowledge and trends in your sector?
+How do you keep up to date with the general knowledge and trends in your sector?

-In your opinion, what distinguishes Sener from its competitors?
+In your opinion, what distinguishes Sener from other companies in the sector?